Taskkill/dynamic-sandbox/README.md

 ## It is in active development
+todos:
-todo: add tests for terminal mode and Symbolify inner variables
+- add tests for terminal mode
+- Symbolify inner variables
+- `allowed` and `restricted` as a functions
+- API for logging outer variables access from snippet

 It's all comming soon